 “What is called Western Civilization is in an advanced state of decomposition, and another Dark Ages will soon be upon us, if, indeed, it has not already begun.
 With the Media, especially television, governing all our lives, as they indubitably do, it is easily imaginable that this might happen without our noticing…by accustoming us to the gradual deterioration of our values.” – Malcolm Muggeridge

 Watch African American stand-up comedy for only a few minutes and you’ll realise it’s not what you watch with kids around.
-There is no two-minute period without the copious of use expletives.
-It appears that communication is impossible in that genre without profanity.
+There is no two-minute period without the copious use of expletives.
+Communication is impossible in that genre without profanity.

 Now, I don’t have a brittle spirit.
 Nor am I pharisaical.
 I just hate having to explain what ‘coochie’ is to a 10-year-old.
 I assure you it is no laughing matter.

 ‘Daddy, what are adult toys?
 Are they like toys for adults?’

 ‘Yea, honey.
 Something like that.’

 ‘Is it like an iPad?’

 As I struggled with an answer, she offered a way out.

 ‘Never mind, daddy.
 I will check Google when we get home.’

 No, darling.
 You will not check Google as long as I live.

 I enjoy jokes and a good laugh.
 My taste in comedy is wide-ranging.
 From cerebral jokes to wry wit, to satire; I enjoy them all.
 But not dirty jokes.
 Not obscene humour or language.